 Projections of benefits for financial reporting purposes are based on the substantive plan (the plan as understood by the employer and plan members) and include the types of benefits provided at the time of each valuation and the historical pattern of sharing of benefit costs between the employer and plan members to that point.
 The actuarial methods and assumptions used include techniques that are designed to reduce the effects of short-term volatility in actuarial accrued liabilities and the actuarial value of assets, consistent with the long-term perspective of the calculations.
-The total pension liability in the September 30, 2015 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension and OPEB liabilities in the September 30, 2016 actuarial valuation were determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Actuarial cost method Entry age, normal

-Wage inflation rate 3.5%

-Investment rate of return:

-MIP and Basic plans (non-hybrid) 8.0% Pension Plus plan (hybrid) 7.0% adjusted for mortality improvements to 2025 using projection scale BB.
+Actuarial cost method Entry age, normal Wage inflation rate 3.5% Investment rate of return: MIP and Basic plans (non-hybrid) 7.5% Pension Plus plan (hybrid) 7.0% OPEB plans 7.5% Projected salary increases 3.5% - 12.3%, including wage inflation at 3.5% Cost of living adjustments 3% annual non-compounded for MIP members Healthcare cost trend rate 7.5% Year 1 graded to 3.5% Year 12 Mortality RP-2000 Male and Female Combined Healthy Life Mortality Tables, adjusted for mortality improvements to 2025 using projection scale BB.
 This assumption was first used for the September 30, 2014 valuation of the System.
 For retirees, 100% of the table rates were used.
 For active members, 80% of the table rates were used for males and 70% of the table rates were used for females.

-Projected salary increases 3.5% - 12.3%, including wage inflation at 3.5% Cost of living adjustments 3% annual non-compounded for MIP members

-Mortality RP-2000 Male and Female Combined Healthy Life Mortality Tables,
+Other OPEB assumptions: Opt out assumptions 21% of eligible participants hired before July 1, 2008 and 30% of those hired after June 30, 2008 are assumed to opt out of the retiree health plan Survivor coverage 80% of male retirees and 67% of female retirees are assumed to have coverages continuing after the retiree's death Coverage election at retirement 75% of male and 60% of female future retirees are assumed to elect coverage for 1 or more dependents.

 Assumption changes as a result of an experience study for the period 2007 through 2012 have been adopted by the System for use in the annual pension valuations beginning with the September 30, 2014 valuation.
-The total pension liability as of September 30, 2016, is based on the results of an actuarial valuation date of September 30, 2015, and rolled forward using generally accepted actuarial procedures, including the experience study.
+The total pension liability as of September 30, 2017, is based on the results of an actuarial valuation date of September 30, 2016, and rolled forward using generally accepted actuarial procedures, including the experience study.
+The recognition period for pension liabilities is 4.5188 years which is the average of the expected remaining service lives of all employees.
+The recognition period for OPEB liabilities is 5.4744 years which is the average of the expected remaining service lives of all employees.
+The recognition period for assets is 5 years.